gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

   <dd>The connection or route through which to send traffic.
 For example, an internet gateway or transit gateway attachment.
 The default route through a VPC is the <strong>local</strong> route.
 It lets resources within a VPC communicate through private IP addresses.</dd>
 </dl>

-{%- capture tip-content -%}

-If the route table's destination is `0.0.0.0/0`, it routes all traffic through the target.

-{% endcapture %}

 {% include tip-notice.html content="If the route table's destination is `0.0.0.0/0`, it routes all traffic to the target." %}

 Route tables direct all traffic in to, out of, and within a hub-and-spoke network.